 Engineered for success.

 Cleveland State University’s highly regarded School of Engineering struggled to meet the demands of a 21st-century engineering education in a cramped, aging facility.
-A former automobile dealership, the ninety-year-old structure required significant renovations—and posed multiple challenges.
 The tight, urban site constricted available workspace, while the at-capacity building offered little flexibility to accommodate renovations without disrupting operations.

-Following its extensive renovation and expansion, the new, LEED Silver-certified structure epitomizes world-class academic design.
-Flexible, functional and state-of-the-art, the facility advances the School of Engineering’s mission to “support an engaged engineering education, graduating ready-to-go engineers who are prepared to solve real-world challenges.
+Following its extensive renovation and expansion, this LEED Silver-certified structure epitomizes world-class academic design.
+Flexible, functional and state-of-the-art, the facility advances the School of Engineering’s mission to “support an engaged engineering education, graduating ready-to-go engineers who are prepared to solve real-world challenges.”